Popular lifehacks

 Ancient warriors could have suffered from Post-Traumatic Stress Disorder (PTSD) as far back as 1300 BC, according to new research.
 Evidence was discovered of trauma suffered by warriors in Mesopotamia, or modern-day Iraq, under the Assyrian Dynasty, which ruled from 1300-609 BC.

-READ ALSO: Why QMS training is important?
+READ ALSO: Why is phenolphthalein used in weak acid?

 What was PTSD called before 1980?